rufus-stone/hamarr/README.md

 encoded = hex::encode(uint16_t(4660), false); // encoded contains the string "1234"
 ```

-The `hex::decode()` function takes a `std::string` and returns a `std::string` containing the decoded bytes.
+The `hex::decode()` function has two variants.
+The un-templated variant takes a `std::string` as its input and returns a `std::string` containing the decoded bytes.
 It ignores any whitespace, so it doesn't matter if you feed it a hex string with spaces between the hex pairs or not, and is case insensitive.
 For example:

 ```cpp
 auto decoded = hex::decode("48 65 6C 6C 6F 2C 20 57 6F 72 6C 64 21"); // decoded contains the string "Hello, World!"